WilsonSayresLab/PopInf/README.md

  - Variants for sample(s) of individuals with unknown or self-reported ancestry in VCF file format separated by chromosome.
  - Tab delimited file for the reference panel.
 This file must contain 3 columns: 1) The individual's sample name, and 2) sex information (i.e. male, femal, unkown) and 3) Population information for the corresponding individual.
  - Tab delemited file for the individuals with unknown or self-reported ancestry.
 This file must contain 3 columns: 1) The individual's sample name, and 2) sex information (i.e. male, femal, unkown) and 3) Population information for the corresponding individual (this column can be labeled "unkown" for this file).
+ - Reference Genome file (.fa) used for mapping variants.
+Make sure there are accompanying index (.fai) and dictionary (.dict) files.

 ## Step 1: Set up your enviroment
 PopInf uses a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.